AshuK650/Happy_Emoji_Bot/README.md

 ## 🚀 Deployment <a name = "deployment"></a>
 To deploy my bot, I used a site called [**PythonAnywhere**](https://pythonanywhere.com) to host my code to run 24/7.
 In PythonAnywhere, I made use of the **Tasks** tabs to run my code once a day at 16:00 UTC (12 PM EST) everyday.

-In order for PythonAnywhere to be able to use the Tweepy Twitter API, you must instal it by creating a console and using one of the methods found in [Getting Started](#getting_started).
+In order for PythonAnywhere to be able to use Tweepy, you must instal it by creating a console and using one of the methods found in [Getting Started](#getting_started).

 In the Tasks tab, when asked for bash command line to execute at your desired time, I put the following
 ``` bash
 python main.py
 ```

 ## ⛏️ Built Using <a name = "built_using"></a>
 + [Spyder](https://www.spyder-ide.org/) - Python IDE